Who manages graduate research degrees?

 - Discuss it with your supervisor.

-- If the matter is not resolved at step 1, discuss it with your Graduate Research Coordinator, School Graduate Research Coordinator other senior staff in your area, or your Head of School.
+- If the matter is not resolved at step 1, discuss it with your progress committee chair, Graduate Research Coordinator, School Director of Graduate Research, or other senior staff in your area, or your Head of School.

-- If the matter is not resolved at step 2, contact the Dean of Graduate Studies to discuss the matter.
+- If the matter is not resolved at step 2, contact the Chair of the Board of Graduate Research (the Pro-Vice Chancellor for Graduate and Global Research) via the GRS to discuss the matter.

 - If you need to take the matter further, you can also contact the Student Complaints Office and/or the University Ombudsman.